 - 2.1.1 The Annual Elections of the Association must be conducted over four consecutive Teaching Days from a period beginning in week 8 and ending in week 11 of the Second Semester.
-This must include at least 75 hours of online polling. - 2.1.2 The Returning Officer shall be appointed by the Vice-Chancellor on the advice of the SRC. - 2.1.3 The Returning Officer must not: - (a) have been eligible to vote in an Election of the Association; or - (b) have been an Officer of the Association; - in the current Academic Year. - 2.1.4 An independent person and/or body is to be engaged to conduct the Annual Elections, and no persons who: - (a) have been eligible to vote in an Election of the Association; or - (b) have been an Officer of the Association, in the current Academic Year may be involved in their conduct.
+This must include at least 75 hours of online polling. - 2.1.2 The Returning Officer shall be appointed by the Vice-Chancellor on the advice of the SRC. - 2.1.3 The Returning Officer must not: - (a) have been eligible to vote in an Election of the Association; or - (b) have been an Officer of the Association;

+in the current Academic Year.

+- 2.1.4 An independent person and/or body is to be engaged to conduct the Annual Elections, and no persons who: - (a) have been eligible to vote in an Election of the Association; or - (b) have been an Officer of the Association, in the current Academic Year may be involved in their conduct.

-- 2.1.5 The elections must be conducted using an optional preferential system and in accordance with this Constitution and the Regulations. - 2.1.6 The positions to be filled at the Annual Elections are: - (a) those listed under Schedule 1 to the Constitution; - (b) delegates to the National Union of Students' National Conference; and - (c) the positions of University Council Member. - 2.1.7 A member is only entitled to stand for election to - a College Representative position of a College if they are enrolled in an undergraduate or postgraduate program in that College and a student in the relevant academic career for the position for which they nominate; - (b) Undergraduate Coursework Officer if they are an undergraduate student; - (c) Postgraduate Coursework Officer if they are a postgraduate coursework student; - (d) Higher Degree by Research Officer if they are a Higher Degree by Research Student; and - (e) Parents and Carers' Officer if they self-identify as Parents or Carers - 2.1.8 Subject to 2.1.8A to 2.1.8C, a student is entitled to vote for a College Representative position if they are enrolled in an undergraduate or a postgraduate program in that College. - 2.1.8A Only an Undergraduate Student is entitled to vote in the election of an Undergraduate Student College Coursework Representative or in the election of the Undergraduate Coursework Officer. - 2.1.8B Only a Postgraduate Coursework Student is entitled to vote in the election of a Postgraduate Student Coursework College Representative or in the election of the Postgraduate Coursework Officer. - 2.1.8C Only a student enrolled in a higher degree research program is entitled to vote in the election of a Postgraduate Student College Higher Degree by Research (HDR) Representative or in the election of the HDR Officer. - 2.1.8D An existing ANU student who has been admitted to, applied for a program, or provides a statutory declaration of their intent to apply by no later than November 30 immediately following the election for the program is entitled to stand for election for positions for which a student enrolled in that program are eligible to stand. - 2.1.8E A student elected based on eligibility set out in 2.1.8D must make good faith efforts to secure enrolment in the program for which they were elected and cease to hold office if they have not been admitted to the program in respect of which they were elected by 31 December following the election. - 2.1.9 The Returning Officer's report must be tabled by the President at the first Ordinary General Meeting after the elections. - 2.1.9A The Returning Officer's report must contain the full results of the vote count. - 2.1.10 The General Meeting may - (a) declare the poll; or - (b) in the event of allegations of irregularities, refer the Report to the Disputes Committee for resolution. - 2.1.11 If the General Meeting fails to consider the Report, or fails to act under section 2.1.10, then the Disputes Committee shall deal with the Report as if it had been referred to the Committee under 2.1.10(b).
+- 2.1.5 The elections must be conducted using an optional preferential system and in accordance with this Constitution and the Regulations. - 2.1.6 The positions to be filled at the Annual Elections are: - (a) those listed under Schedule 1 to the Constitution; - (b) delegates to the National Union of Students' National Conference; and - (c) the position of University Council Member. - 2.1.7 A member is only entitled to stand for election to a College Representative position of a College if they are enrolled in that College. - 2.1.8 A student is entitled to vote for a College Representative position of a College if they are enrolled in that College - 2.1.9 The Returning Officer's report must be tabled by the President at the first Ordinary General Meeting after the elections. - 2.1.9A The Returning Officer's report must contain the full results of the vote count. - 2.1.10 The General Meeting may - (a) declare the poll; or - (b) in the event of allegations of irregularities, refer the Report to the Disputes Committee for resolution. - 2.1.11 If the General Meeting fails to consider the Report, or fails to act under section 2.1.10, then the Disputes Committee shall deal with the Report as if it had been referred to the Committee under 2.1.10(b).